Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Soft Multimodal Haptic Ring

 In our soft haptic ring, the pressure and vibration cues are generated through a pneumatic circuit connected to the ring's pneumatic chamber, as seen in Figure~\ref{fig:PneumaticCircuit}.
 This circuit includes two different sections connected in parallel to generate pressure and vibration stimuli, respectively.

 The primary component for generating vibration cues is a fast-switching three-way solenoid pneumatic valve (MHE2-MS1H-3/2G-M7, Festo), selected for its high 300~Hz switching frequency.
+The valve's inlet port is supplied by an air compressor (FD-186, Fengda), with the pressure controlled at 75~kPa using a mechanical regulator (AR-200, LNCN) and monitored by a digital pressure gauge.
+This pressure level ensures perceivable inflation of the actuator while preventing excessive force that could lead to rupture.

+In the unlikely event of a burst, the energy released would be minimal ($<$ 3~J), even at 75~kPa above atmospheric pressure, due to the small air volume contained in the system ($\approx$25~ml).
+Moreover, the absence of rigid components further mitigates potential risk.
+As an additional safety measure, the lower limit of the valve was set at 30~Hz, as low-frequency vibrations (1-20~Hz) could cause the silicone ring to balloon and burst.

-The valve's inlet port is supplied by an air compressor (FD-186, Fengda), with pressure regulated at 75~kPa using a mechanical pressure regulator (AR-200, LNCN) and monitored by a digital pressure gauge.
-This pressure level ensures perceivable inflation of the ring while preventing excessive force that could lead to bursting.
-The output port of the valve is connected to the ring via a 1:2 Y-connector, while the exhaust port is fitted with a silencer to reduce noise.
-This configuration allows air to flow freely into the ring when the active valve inflates the actuator.
-When inactive, the air is blocked at the inlet while the ring is connected to the exhaust, enabling rapid deflation.
-Consequently, the quick activation and deactivation of the solenoid valve produces vibratory cues through rapid inflation and deflation of the ring.
+The valve's output port is connected to the ring via a 1:2 Y-connector, while the exhaust port is fitted with a silencer to reduce noise.
+This configuration allows air to flow freely into the ring during active valve state, inflating the actuator, and to vent rapidly through the exhaust when the valve is inactive, enabling rapid deflation.
+Consequently, the quick activation and deactivation of the solenoid valve produces vibratory cues through alternating inflation and deflation of the ring.